-Story Ads are a series of ads that appear as branded tiles, with a catchy headline in Snapchat’s Discover section.
+Story Ads are a type of Snapchat marketing tool that allow a series of ads to appear as branded tiles, with a catchy headline in Snapchat’s Discover section.
 The tile can open up to a collection of 3-20 images or videos which can be used to show off a fashion collection, product launches, tell a story or to showcase special releases.
-You can also create a swipe up option that leads users to a website or a page or let’s them download an app.

 TRUFF, a luxury hot sauce brand, launched a series of Video and Story Ads showcasing how their hot sauce can be used.
 The campaign helped them achieve a 34.67% boost in return on ad spends (ROAS) when compared to other platforms.

 Tile Asset Deliverables:

 - Logo has to be 993px wide x 284px high, provided as a .png on a transparent background